Black Square (U+25A0) - Meaning, Uses, and How to Type It

 What Is the Black Square Symbol?

-The Black Square (U+25A0) is a solid geometric character that looks like a small filled square.
-It is part of the Unicode Geometric Shapes block and has been widely used in documents, websites, and digital interfaces for decades.
+The Black Square (U+25A0) is a solid geometric character.
+It looks like a small filled square.
+This symbol belongs to the Unicode Geometric Shapes block.
+It has been widely used in documents, websites, and digital interfaces for decades.

-You have probably seen it used as a bullet point, a visual separator, or a design element in menus and lists.
-It is simple, clean, and works across nearly every platform and device.
+You have probably seen it as a bullet point, a visual separator, or a design element in menus and lists.
+The symbol is simple and clean.
+It works across nearly every platform and device.

 Here are the most common ways people use it: